ECPGPP/framer/problem-reporting-flavored-template-explained.md

 > Here is a template for problem/bug reporting.
 It can be easily adapted to suit other cases.
-As an exemple, a scenario of a misbehaving keyboard has been chosen.
+As an example, a scenario of a misbehaving keyboard has been chosen.

 ---
 # Context
 ## What is the problem?
 > Description of the problem as observed by the victim. **ANYBODY** should be able to understand this part, don't be overtechnical.
-It's better to include also the context leading to the discovery of the problem, it might help to figure out how to reproduce the said problem and understand why would someone encouter that problem.
+It's better to include also the context leading to the discovery of the problem, it might help to figure out how to reproduce the said problem and understand why someone would encouter that problem.

 ---

-*Discovered bug when I wanted to move some window with my i3 shortcuts : combination of key strokes triggers unwated behavior.*
+*Discovered bug when I wanted to move some window with my i3 shortcuts : combination of key strokes triggers unwanted behavior.*

 ### Unwanted behavior: